Nionor-Software-AS/.github/profile/README.md

 # Nionor Software AS

-A Norwegian Software company specializing in integrations and app development.
+A Norwegian Software company specializing in accounting integrations and web app development.